13rac1/install-apache-solr/README.md

 --------------------------------

-This script install the current multi-core Apache Solr 4.6.x in Tomcat 6 on Debian, Ubuntu, LinuxMint, Red Hat, Fedora and CentOS.
+This script install the current multi-core Apache Solr 4.6.x in Tomcat 6 on Debian, Ubuntu, LinuxMint, Red Hat, Fedora, and CentOS.

 Install
 -------